max-ieremenko/ServiceModel.Grpc/docs/operation-duplex-streaming.md

 ValueTask<(T1 arg1, T2 arg2, ..., TN argN, IAsyncEnumerable<TData> Stream)> OperationName(...);
 ```

 The gRPC protocol does not support input parameters and external data in the response.
-The only way to pass it to server/client is by using request/response headers.
+The only way to pass it to a server/client is by using HTTP request/response headers.
 In case the operation contains external data in the request/response, ServiceModel.Grpc framework will automatically:

-- serialize it with current IMarshallerFactory
+- serialize it with the current IMarshallerFactory
 - pass data in the binary request/response header

 for example: